renggli/dart-more/README.md

 - `cache.dart` is a collection of different caching strategies and their expiry policy.
 - `char_matcher.dart` is a model for character classes, their composition and operations on strings.
-- `collection.dart` is a collection of collection types (bi map, bit list, multi set, int_range, double_range, string).
+- `collection.dart` is a collection of collection types (bi map, bit list, multi set, range, and string).
 - `fraction.dart` provides exact rational number arithmetic.
 - `int_math.dart` is a collection of common mathematical functions on integers.
 - `iterable.dart` is a collection of iterables and iterators.